anuj1207/sample_great_expectations/README.md

 - Creates a Great Expectation DF (a wrapper over Spark DF)
 - Calls the expectations using the API methods over the Great Expectation DF
 - Prints the output in console

+### 3. Using Spark DataFrame great expectations python API with expectattion JSON files

+#### Execution:
+- Run API validation file
+  - python3 df_api_json_validation.py

+#### Flow:
+- Reads the data from `sample-data` and creates a Spark DF.
+- Creates a Great Expectation DF (a wrapper over Spark DF)
+- Calls the validation API method with the provided expectations JSON file path over the Great Expectation DF
+- Prints the output in console s